felho/growcery/README.md

 - [x] Rename files: topnav to top-nav, syncuser to sync-user

+### Small improvement ideas

+- [ ] Check the clsx package, it could simplify writing className related logic
+- [ ] Check whether a useHasInteracted() hook is better solution then the useHasInteracted() parameter
+- [ ] Check this idea: in the case a component has more paramters, defaultProps pattern or NextJS's withDefaults helper could be better.

 ### Login / user management

 - [ ] Saving user is not perfect now, it is possible that a user is created already, but not yet logged in, so we need to first check whether a user with the email address exists or not.